Blog Vs Website a detailed comparative discussion

 What is a Blog?

-A blog is a sort of website where informative content is presented every now and then in a reverse chronological order which means new blog posts get listed first.
+A blog is a sort of website where informative content is presented every now and then in reverse chronological order which means new blog posts get listed first.
 Blog content is often denoted as entries or “blog posts”.

 Blogs are usually run by an individual or a small group of individuals to present information in a conversational and informative manner.
 However, there are numerous corporate blogs that create a lot of informative and thought-leading style content.